 In every state in the United States, individuals are permitted to represent themselves inside the courtroom and/or to handle their own legal issues without the assistance of a lawyer.
 (This does not mean, however, that non-lawyers can act for or on behalf of any other person or even represent a corporation or limited liability company that they own; to do this, one must be a licensed attorney.)

 Lawyers often suggest that one is "foolish" for representing one's self, whether in court or for transactional or other legal matters.
-One judge states that pro se litigation is 'tough but doable' and that many judges will be helpful to a litigant, up to a point.
+One judge indicates that pro se litigation is 'tough but doable' and that many judges will be helpful to a litigant, up to a point.
 However, those armed with the correct information and technology -- including the appropriate legal forms and legal documents -- as well as the desire to address their own legal issues can achieve the same results themselves as they would with a lawyer.
 Of equal importance, those persons can save themselves hundreds -- if not thousands -- of dollars in the process.

 Whether the self-help individual is looking to transfer real property, file for a divorce, loan money, sell property or set up a business, the use of accurate and up-to-date legal forms and documentation is essential.
 In many cases, individuals seeking the assistance of an attorney could achieve the very same result by obtaining, completing and filing/recording with the appropriate court or government entity the necessary valid and binding legal forms.